 Ansible Tower has a full-featured command line interface.
 It communicates with Tower via Tower's REST API.
 You can install it from any machine with access to your Tower machine, or on Tower itself.

 Installation can be done using the pip command:

+'''

 pip install ansible-tower-cli

+'''

-Refer to api_towercli and https://github.com/ansible/tower-cli/blob/master/README.md for configuration and usage instructions.
+Refer to Introduction to tower-cli and https://github.com/ansible/tower-cli/blob/master/README.rst for configuration and usage instructions.